astronomer/docs/astro/user-permissions.md

     2. For an API token, go the **API Tokens** tab, find the API token in the table, click **Edit** and select the new role.

-To manage users in a organization, see manage users[Manage users](add-user.md).
+To manage users in a organization, see [Manage users](add-user.md).

 ## Workspace roles